Arch3nemy7/bacterial-gan-augmentation/IMPLEMENTATION_STATUS.md

 **Q: Can I increase image size to 256x256?**
 A: Not recommended for GTX 1650.
 You'll get OOM errors or need batch size 1-2.

+**Q: How do I monitor training?**
+A: Use MLflow UI: `mlflow ui` then open http://localhost:5000

 ---

-**Ready to continue?** Let me know if you want to:
+**Ready to continue?** You can now:
-1. Implement Phase 4 (Training Pipeline) next
-2. Test what we've built so far
-3. Adjust any configurations
-4. Ask questions about the architecture
+1. ✅ Test training pipeline: `poetry run python scripts/test_training.py`
+2. ✅ Train your model: Add dataset → `bacterial-gan train`
+3. 🔜 Implement Phase 5 (Evaluation metrics)
+4. 🔜 Implement Phase 6 (API for website)